-\ See Proceedings of Zoological Society, 1832, p.
-17. † Tyerman and Bennett, "Voyage," etc., vol. ii., p.
+See Proceedings of Zoological Society, 1832, p.
+17. † Tyerman and Bennett.
+Voyage, &c., vol. ii., p.
 33.

-One day, however, by merely touching my face with one of the branches, pain was instantaneously caused; it increased as usual after a few seconds, and remaining sharp for some minutes, was perceptible for half an hour afterwards.
-The sensation was as bad as that from a nettle, but more like that caused by the Physalia or Portuguese manof-war.
+I was a good deal surprised by finding two species of coral of the genus Millepora (M. complanata and alcicornis), possessed of the power of stinging.
+The stony branches or plates, when taken fresh from the water, have a harsh feel and are not slimy, although possessing a strong and disagreeable smell.
+The stinging property seems to vary in different specimens : when a piece was pressed or rubbed on the tender skin of the face or arm, a pricking sensation was usually caused, which came on after the interval of a second, and lasted only for a few minutes.
+One day, however, by merely touching my face with one of the branches, pain was instantaneously caused ; it increased as usual after a few seconds, and remaining sharp for some minutes, was perceptible for half an hour afterwards.
+The sensation was as bad as that from a nettle, but more like that caused by the Physalia or Portuguese man-of-war.
 Little red spots were produced on the tender skin of the arm, which appeared as if they would have formed watery pustules, but did not.
-M. Quoy mentions this case of the Millepora; and I have heard of stringing corals in the West Indies.
-Many marine animals seem to have this power of stinging: besides the Portuguese man-of-war, many jellyfish, and the Aplysia or sea-slug of the Cape de Verd Islands, it is stated in the voyage of the Astrolabe, that an Actinia or sea-anemone, as well as a flexible coralline allied to Sertularia, both possess this means of offence or defence.
-In the East Indian sea, a stinging seaweed is said to be found.
+M. Quoy mentions this case of the Millepora ; and I have heard of stinging corals in the West Indies.
+Many marine animals seem to have this power of stinging : besides the Portuguese man-of-war, many jelly-fish, and the Aplysia or sea-slug of the Cape de Verd Islands, it is stated in the voyage of the Astrolabe, that an Actinia or sea-anemone, as well as a flexible coralline allied to Sertularia, both possess this means of offence or defence.
+In the East Indian sea, a stinging sea-weed is said to be found.

-Two species of fish, of the genus Scarus, which are common here, exclusively feed on coral: both are coloured of a splendid bluish-green, one living invariably in the lagoon, and the other amongst the outer breakers.
-Mr. Liesk assured us, that he had repeatedly seen whole shoals grazing with their strong bony jaws on the tops of the coral branches: I opened the intestines of several, and found them distended with yellowish calcareous sandy mud.
-The slimy disgusting Holuthuriæ (allied to our star-fish), which the Chinese gourmands are so fond of, also feed largely, as I am informed by Dr. Allan, on corals; and the bony apparatus within their bodies seems well adapted for this end.
-These holuthuriæ, the fish, the numerous burrowing shells, and nereidous worms, which perforate every block of dead coral, must be very efficient agents in producing the fine white mud which lies at the bottom and on the shores of the lagoon.
-A portion, however, of this mud, which when wet strikingly resembled pounded chalk, was found by Professor Ehrenberg to be partly composed of siliceous-shielded infusoria.
+Two species of fab, of the genus Scruw, which are common here, exclusively feed on coral is both are coloured of a spherid bilds-green, one living invariably in the lagoon, and the other annongst the outer breakers.
+Mr. Lieck sarred us, that he had served, and found bie shoals graving with their strong how jaws on the tops of the coral branches: I opened the intestines of served, and found them distended with yellowisk colarecous andy mod.
+The slimy disgusting Holisturie (allied to our str-fab), which the Chinese georemasks are so find of , also feed largely, as I an informed by Dr. Allan, on corals; and the bony apparatus within their bodies seems well adapted for this end.